aharcourt/FoodReport/README.md

 # FoodReport
-A simple user interface that allows users to interact with the USDA Food API.
+A simple website that allows users to interact with the USDA Food API.